r-grandorder/tri-hermes/en/pages/atlantis.md

 There, that got the anchor off!
 Now come on, get out of here already!

 **Bartholomew:**
 You got it!
-Hard to port! ! !
+Hard to port!!!

 ---